-a) Contract assets
+Contract assets

-A contract asset is the right to consideration in exchange for goods or services transferred to the customer.
-If the Company performs by transferring goods or services to a customer before the customer pays consideration or before payment is due, a contract asset is recognised for the earned consideration that is conditional.
+A contract asset is the right to consideration in exchange for sale of power transferred to the customer.
+If the Company performs by transferring sale of power to a customer before the customer pays consideration or before payment is due, a contract asset is recognised for the earned consideration that is conditional.

-b) Contract liabilities
+Contract liabilities